 The Franklin Expedition

-Franklin’s wife, Lady Jane Franklin, put pressure on the Admiralty to arrange a rescue mission and she was also in contact with another Whitby explorer, William Scoresby, who supported Lady Jane’s request.
+Franklin’s wife, Lady Jane Franklin, put pressure on the Admiralty to arrange a rescue mission.
+She was also in contact with another Whitby explorer, William Scoresby, who supported Lady Jane’s request.

 Myths and Legends

 There has been much conjecture about what happened to Franklin’s men, including Thomas Blanky.

 Did they resort to cannibalism in an attempt to survive?

 While some bodies were discovered, others were not … what happened to them?